SnowWhiteDad/prompt-rules/README.md

 ---

 **Note**: This tool generates security rules based on best practices and OWASP guidelines.
-Always review and customize the generated rules for your specific use case and security requirements.
+Always review and customise the generated rules for your specific use case and security requirements.